-- (3) Fiji Export Council. - (34) The Government of a foreign country or foreign territory to the extent specified under the Diplomatic Privileges and Immunities Act (Cap.
-8). - (45) An international organisation declared pursuant to section 6 of the Diplomatic Privileges and Immunities Act (Cap.
-8) to the extent specified under that Act the Diplomatic Privileges and Immunities Act (Cap.
+- (3) Fiji Export Council. - (4) The Government of a foreign country or foreign territory to the extent specified under the Diplomatic Privileges and Immunities Act (Cap.
+8). - (5) An international organisation to the extent specified under the Diplomatic Privileges and Immunities Act (Cap.
 8).
-If the exemption provided to an international organisation under an agreement between the organisation and the Government of Fiji is broader than provided under the Diplomatic Privileges and Immunities Act (Cap.
-8), the exemption under the agreement applies, provided that the agreement has been approved by Cabinet.
+If the exemption provided to an international organisation under an agreement between the organisation and the Government of Fiji is broader than provided under the Diplomatic Immunities Act, the exemption under the agreement applies.